therock182/PoeHud/README.md

 No longer contains maphack/particleshack/zoomhack/fullbright. it now only relies on reading memory.
 Thinking about implementing another way than RPM to do this.

+Added a PE header scrambler (really basic at this point in time but hopefully I'll be able to dev it further to make this safer to use)

 ### Requirements
 * .NET framerwork v.4.5 or newer (you already have it on Windows 8+)